r1pk/votease/README.md

 To run the server locally, you might need to change the following configuration in specific files:

-- `development.env` - Default configuration used by the local development server.
+- `.env.development` - Default configuration used by the local development server.
-- `arena.env` - Configuration used by the Arena Cloud service.
+- `.env.[environment]` - Configuration used by the server in specific environment. `[environment]` is the name of the environment set in `NODE_ENV` variable.

 Default configuration: